kennysmithed/oels2022UoB/index.md

 - [Reading](reading_pre.md)
 - [Programming task](practical_pre.md)

-### Day 1, morning: Co-speech gesture, grammaticality judgments
+### Thursday morning: Co-speech gesture, grammaticality judgments

 Slightly ambitiously the plan is to cram a couple of basic experimental paradigms into the first session - hopefully the paradigms and the code are simple enough that we can manage this, but if not we can just bleed over into the afternoon and compress later stuff.